LiatCo23/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 # Planning and operations guide

+This guide was written for:
+- Information technology (IT) professionals
+- IT architects
+- Information security analysts
-This guide is for information technology (IT) professionals, IT architects, information security analysts, and cloud administrators planning to use Defender for Cloud.
+- Cloud administrators planning to use Microsoft Defender for Cloud.

 ## Planning guide

-This guide provides the background for how Defender for Cloud fits into your organization's security requirements and cloud management model.
-It's important to understand how different individuals or teams in your organization use the service to meet secure development and operations, monitoring, governance, and incident response needs.
+This guide provides background information on how "Defender for Cloud" (DFC) fits into your organization's security requirements and cloud management model.
+It's important to understand how different individuals or teams in your organization can use the service to meet secure development and operations, monitoring, governance, and incident response needs.
 The key areas to consider when planning to use Defender for Cloud are:

 - Security Roles and Access Controls
 - Security Policies and Recommendations